mindsdb/mindsdb/docs/mindsdb-docs/docs/mongo/collection-structure.md

 On start-up, the MindsDB database consists of 2 collections: `databases` and `predictors`.

-You can verify it by running the following SQL commands:
+You can verify it by running the following MQL commands:

 ```sql
 USE mindsdb;